Tokumoto to receive Agri Influencer Honourable Mention

 “I want to convey to many people what I feel and think about every day,” said Tokumoto about his song.
-Farming for 10+ years, he produces rice, beans and corn on 1,000 hectares.
-He serves as representative director, Agricultural Corporation Tree & Norf Company.
+Farming for 10+ ans, he produces rice, haricots et maïs sur 1,000 hectares.
+Il est administrateur délégué, Arbre de la société agricole & Norf Company.

 Tokumoto will receive the award November 16, 2023 at Agritechnica.